Hydrology-IFH/roger/doc/introduction/introduction.rst

 We adapted the model architecture from [Haefner2018]_.

 1. **Easy to access**: Python modules are simple to install, and projects like `Anaconda <https://www.continuum.io/anaconda-overview>`_ are doing a great job in creating platform-independent environments.
-2. **Easy to use**: Anyone with some experience can use their favourite Python tools to pre-process rquired data, set up, modify, and post-process simulations with Roger.
+2. **Easy to use**: Anyone with some experience can use their favourite Python tools to pre-process rquired data, set up, modify, and post-process simulations with RoGeR.
-3. **Easy to modify**: Due to Python's popularity, available abstractions, and dynamic nature, Roger can be extended and modified with relatively little effort.
+3. **Easy to modify**: Due to Python's popularity, available abstractions, and dynamic nature, RoGeR can be extended and modified with relatively little effort.

 However, choosing Python over a compiled language like Fortran or C usually comes at a high computational cost.
 We overcome this gap by using `JAX <https://github.com/google/jax>`_, a framework that can act as a high-performance replacement for NumPy.
 JAX takes care of all performance optimizations in the background, and runs on CPUs and GPUs.